 The Parkville Daytime Campus Center offers a variety of on-campus programs during the summer semester/terms.
 The Parkville Daytime Campus Center program, offers two, four and eight week sessions.
-These programs provide an opportunity for students to accumulate a maximum of fifteen credit hours over the entire summer program.
+These programs provide an opportunity for students to accumulate a maximum of fifteen credit hours over the entire summer program, provided a student meets the course overload requirements.
 Additionally, these summer programs are available to those students from other colleges or universities who are home on vacation and wish to accumulate additional credits during vacation time.
 For additional information concerning summer programs, please visit www.park.edu/enroll.